yikuizhai/UAV-CD_Plus/README.md

 ## Introduction

-# UAV-BCD: A UAV Building Change Detection Dataset
+# UAV-CD+: A UAV Change Detection Dataset

 This repository is for releasing a uav-bcd: a uav building change detection dataset.